 For the health and safety of our students, faculty and staff, we have worked hard to move programs online, while still providing in-person learning where feasible.
 Throughout the pandemic, it is important to us that our students can continue their education while maintaining access to the same quality instructors/programs they need to succeed.
 By offering “remote learning” we are better able to support international students not able to come back to Canada to complete their programs.

-How will the college effectively transition its programs and services to online services of value?
+How is the college effectively transitioning its programs and services to online services of value?